mParticle/docs/src/pages/integrations/mixpanel/event/index.md

 ### Option 2 - use mParticle's 'Alias' identity type

 <aside>
 This approach requires specific client-side code to support your Mixpanel integration.
+You should only use this option if you are not using an [mParticle Identity Strategy](https://docs.mparticle.com/guides/idsync) that supports [user continuity](https://docs.mparticle.com/guides/idsync/use-cases/#user-continuity) and are also not using Mixpanel's ID Merge feature.
 </aside>

-To use this option, you must set the **External Identity Type** in the [Configuration Settings](#configuration-settings) to the Identity Type you are using to identify known users.
+To use this option, you must set the **External Identity Type** in the [Configuration Settings](#configuration-settings) to the Identity Type you are using to identify known users in mParticle.
 For most apps this will be `Customer ID` or `Email`, but you can also choose an `Other` identity type.
 Using Customer ID as an example, the sign-up flow works as follows:

 1. When a user first downloads your app, your chosen External Identity Type will not yet be available, so mParticle will fall back to forwarding event data to Mixpanel with a device ID mapped to the Distinct ID.
 2. When the user creates an account, and the Customer ID becomes available, you must _FIRST_ set the value as mParticle's `alias` identity type.
-This is a mostly-deprecated identity type now used only to support Mixpanel.
+The `alias` identity type in mParticle is only used to support this particular configuration with Mixpanel.

  :::code-selector-block
  ~~~java